Choose the Right Window Treatments with These 3 Tips

-Windows make it possible for homeowners to effortlessly add a light, warm feeling into their space.
+Adding warmth and light into a space can be made easy and appealing with windows.
 But of course, with that kind of exposure, there will always be prying eyes on the outside which can be very uncomfortable for any homeowner.
 So how do you get the best of both worlds?
-Window treatments are a great way to manage that sunlight while still getting the privacy that you want.
-However, while realizing the need for window treatments might seem effortless and immediate, choosing the right ones isn’t quite as carefree.
+The best way to manage natural light while still getting the privacy you want is by leveraging window treatments to suit your needs and preferences.
+But of course, as with any other purchase, window treatments need to be carefully considered before you make the choice for your space.
 Anyone who’s in the market for window treatments should know better than to sacrifice sunlight for privacy or vice versa.
-Wondering how to make the right choice?
+Still unsure about how to choose?
 Find out here.

-1. Think About the Thickness – An ultra sheer fabric will let lots of light in, but will also expose you to those on the outside.
+1. Think About the Thickness – Those curious eyes outside of your property might see you if you choose to use ultra sheer fabrics that let lots of light in.
 Of course, thicker alternatives can give you the privacy that you want, but they’re also likely to keep out any light.
-Consider the space you’re adding window treatments to when thinking of the right material or thickness.
+Think of the room you want to add window treatments to in order to best identify what you need.
 A bathroom, for instance, that doesn’t get too much light can be completely blacked out with thick curtains that maximize privacy.
-Provide enough light without losing privacy by using window treatments light frosted glass panes.
+In times like these, frosted window treatments are best to blur out images but still provide enough light.

-2. Think of the Room – There are rooms that need more light, then there are those that need more privacy.
-To choose the right window treatments for your space, think of the room you plan on adding them to.
+2. Think of the Room – Taking a tour of your space, you will come to find that some rooms need more privacy and others need more light.
+Making the right choice becomes easier if you think about the room you’re adding window treatments to instead of just considering the window treatments themselves.
 Anyone knows that sunlight can make it hard to sleep in during the day, especially when it blares in through the windows while you’re still in bed.
 The best solution for this problem would be to equip your room with blackout curtains which you basically drop when you want complete privacy and darkness just like those lazy weekend mornings you want to spend in bed.

 3. Don’t Forget Aesthetic – You don’t want to buy window treatments that make your space look like a mess.
 Don’t forget to take aesthetic into consideration when you buy your window treatments.
-Don’t limit yourself to just drapes and curtains because there are a whole lot of other options available if you just look for them.
-Shutters, blinds, and even stained glass windows are all great for adding privacy to your space without sacrificing sunlight, so check those out before you make your choice.
+Look for the right drapes by choosing to search beyond drapes and curtains and exploring the world of window treatments available to you.
+Different parts of your house will look best if you explore what’s at your disposal, like shutters, blinds, and even stained glass window treatments that add instant art to your space while still letting light in and providing you apt privacy.